The Life Sciences Law Review: International Harmonisation

 ii Organisation and procedures

-The ICH is governed by a steering committee – composed of members from the regulatory authorities and industry groups from the European Union, the United States and Japan – which determines policies and procedures, selects topics for harmonisation, monitors and facilitates the progress of expert working groups, and signs off ICH documents.
-There is also a secretariat, based in Switzerland and supported by the International Federation of Pharmaceutical Manufacturers Associations.
+The ICH is governed by an assembly (comprising all members and observers) and a management committee, which determines policies and procedures, selects topics for harmonisation, monitors and facilitates the progress of expert working groups, and signs off ICH documents.
+There is also a secretariat, based in Switzerland and supported by the International Federation of Pharmaceutical Manufacturers and Associations.
 A separate managing board within the ICH supervises the Medical Dictionary for Regulatory Activities (MeDRA), which establishes standardised terminology for communicating regulatory information concerning pharmaceuticals, including information in drug safety reports.

 The main work of the ICH is done by expert working groups, which are organised into four broad categories: safety, efficacy, quality and multidisciplinary topics.
 These groups, which include experts from regulatory agencies and the pharmaceutical industry, draft guidelines and other documents and propose them for adoption through the ICH process.
 That process consists of five steps, which involve: